Anthony Isaacs Logo

 How do the police charge drug offences?

 When assessing your level of impairment, Victorian police will perform an impairment test.
-This test’s purpose is not to determine the precise amount of drugs in your system at the time, but instead to understand the physical effects that the drugs were having on your ability to control an automobile.
+This test’s purpose is not to determine the precise amount of drugs in your system at the time, but instead to understand the physical effects that the drugs were having on your ability to control the vehicle.

-If it is believed at this stage that your behaviour or appearance has been affected by a drug other than alcohol, then police can require you to accompany them to the station or another location for a further assessment.
+If it is believed that your behaviour or appearance has been affected by a drug other than alcohol, then police can require you to accompany them to the station or another location for a further assessment.
+Section 55D(1) states that a person will be found guilty if they refuse to undergo assessment of drug impairment against s49(1)(ca).

 Common drug driving penalties when failing a roadside drug test